IEEE-NITK/virtual-expo/_posts/2023-03-26-low_light_image_enhancement.md

 ﻿---
 layout: post
 title: "LOW LIGHT IMAGE ENHANCEMENT USING MIRNET"

-description: This project implements a deep learning model based on MIRNet architecture to recover high quality, well-defined images from their degraded version on an embedded device, namely the Arduino Nano 33 BLE Sense.
+description: "This project implements a deep learning model based on MIRNet architecture to recover high quality, well-defined images from their degraded version on an embedded device, namely the Arduino Nano 33 BLE Sense."
 categories: diode
 thumbnail: "2023_llie.jpg"
 year: 2023